danirolopes/obsidian-human-signer/README.md

   - Automatic detection and fixing of log inconsistencies

 - **Flexible Configuration**:
-  - Support for custom private key location
+  - Support for custom private/public key location
   - Option to use external signing scripts
-  - Automatic key generation if none exists
+  - Automatic key pair generation if none exists

 ## Installation